Renters' Rights Act Compliance Checklist: Everything Landlords Must Do Before May 2026

 Possession Grounds

-- Learn the mandatory grounds (sale, landlord moving in, redevelopment, serious rent arrears)
+- Learn the mandatory grounds under the reformed Section 8 (sale, landlord moving in, redevelopment, serious rent arrears) as specified in Schedule 2 to the Housing Act 1988 as amended by Section 5 of the Renters' Rights Act 2025

 - Keep records that demonstrate compliance, as this will be essential for any court proceedings